July 16th – 19th – 2023

 These are native Yellowstone Cutthroat, brilliantly colored fish with olive back, golden belly, and orange slashes under the jaw.

 Slough Creek is home to a full complement of Yellowstone wildlife.
-You are sure to see buffalo, elk, mule deer and there is a good chance of seeing bears and wolves.
+You are sure to see buffalo, elk, moose, mule deer and there is a good chance of seeing bears and wolves.

 We will utilize a single camp on Slough Creek nine miles above the trailhead.
 From this centrality you will have the opportunity to become intimately acquainted with Slough Creek’s peaceful surroundings and delightful fishery.